Raphael-Kariuki/repair_err-disable_on_switch/README.md

 ```
 then specify ports connected to the unifi ap's

-Adjust sleep duration!

 ```
 ports1 = [4,14,25,31]

 ports2 = [8,9]

 ```
-Execute the python script which will run in a loop till termination.
+Execute the python script which will run in a loop till termination after adjusting time.sleep duration to suite your needs.